security-force-monitor/research-handbook/source/source-source-specific.rst

 If a publication date is not available for a source, the timestamp of the snapshot of the source found in the Internet Archive should be used in this field (and the ``source:published_timestamp`` would be left blank).

-Where the timezone is indicated, convert the timestamp to UTC.
+Where the time zone is indicated, convert the timestamp to UTC.

 source:published_timestamp